Spydarlee/karnbianco.co.uk/content/writing/critical-questions-about-ai/critical-questions-about-ai.md

 OpenAI's GPT-3 was trained on 45TB of compressed data, down to "570GB after filtering".
 That's 1300 or 500 times the size of Wikipedia, for filtered and unfiltered sources respectively.
 This translated to about 175 *billion* parameters, and required a huge amount computing power and energy for training. [^10]

 GPT-3.5 and GPT-4, which power the current iteration of ChatGPT, are even larger.
 The huge scope of training data is a key part of why ChatGPT can respond to such a wide range of prompts and topics, and why it's captured so much attention since launch.
-But the basic underlying operating principles of neural networks - as pattern recognition machines and probability maximisers - remains intact.
+But the basic underlying operating principles of neural networks — as pattern recognition machines and probability maximisers — remains intact.

-Generative "AI" is technically impressive, but it's not *magic*.
-The fact that we do not always fully understand everything these models are doing "under the good" does not mean that *anything* could be happening.
-The "black box" at the heart of complex neural networks is simply the result of "AI" breaking down input data into patterns that make little or no *intuitive* sense to humans; we wouldn't approach these problems in the same way because we're not machines.
-The risk is not that "AI" might be conscious, but rather that we don't know if what it's generating is utter rubbish or not (and neither does the "AI" model).
+Generative "AI" is certainly technically impressive, but it's not *magic*.
+The fact that we do not always fully understand everything these models are doing "under the hood" does not mean that *anything* could be happening.
+The "black box" at the heart of complex artificial neural networks is simply the result of "AI" breaking down input data into patterns that make little or no *intuitive* sense to humans; we wouldn't approach these problems in the same way because we're not machines.
+The risk is not that "AI" might be secretly conscious, but rather that we don't know if what it's generating is utter rubbish or not (and neither does the "AI", as well discuss below).

 --